wshon/madedit-mod/README.txt

 1. Fix the issue that Toolbar was not flat under wx3.0(Now we have separator on Toolbar under Windows now)
 2. Revert Hex String to hex(Eg, from '4D6F64', '4D 6F 64', '%4D%6F%64', or '4D,6F,64' to 'Mod', mainly for Asian lan)
 3. Change default size of MadMacro dialog to 640*480
 4. Improve usability of dialogs.
-Eg, hide modaless dialog before show another dialog
+Eg, hide modeless dialog before show another model/ess one
 5. Update Translation for wx3.0, MadPython

 Mod v0.2.7
 Will move to wx3.0 since then
 1. Delete empty lines supported
 2. Delete empty lines(with spaces) supported(More line functions?)
-3. Join selected lines
+3. Join selected lines(replace EOL with space)
 4. Fix a bug that would hang Option Dialog(wx3.0.2), MS Windows only
 5. Improve usability of Search/Replace/Search In Files
 6. Fix issue of SearchAll that would not should results if none found